 To leverage our research and provide students with real-world policy experience, we provide high-level briefings on its key areas of focus to decision-makers in government, intergovernmental organizations, and NGOs.
 Through these briefings, students experience how international law and international law expertise relate to complex policy decision-making across the spectrum of viewpoints concerning situations of armed conflict.

-In collaboration and consultation with the Permanent Mission of Switzerland to the United Nations, we seek to translate PILAC’s research and scholarship into engagements at events at U.N.
-Missions in New York.
-The Program briefs ambassadors and senior legal and policy staff on complex challenges, and participates in and convenes side events at major meetings and conferences.
-PILAC also hosts informal meals with ambassadors and other diplomats to provide opportunities to highlight and discuss particular themes, trends, and trajectories.
+In collaboration and consultation with several Permanent Missions to the United Nations, we seek to translate HLS PILAC’s research and scholarship into engagements at events for U.N. legal, security, human-rights, and humanitarian advisors.
+The Program briefs ambassadors and senior and technical legal and policy staff on complex challenges, and participates in and convenes side events at meetings and conferences.
+HLS PILAC also hosts informal meals to provide opportunities to highlight and discuss particular themes, trends, and trajectories.

 The Program hosts the Counterterrorism and Humanitarian Engagement Project’s Senior Law and Policy Working Group, which comprises over 90 senior humanitarian, counterterrorism, and human rights practitioners, policy advisers, directors, and general counsel.
 As PILAC continues to develop, we will also explore collaborations with academic institutions and centers.